eddiewan/CourseraGettingCleaningData/README.md

 ## CourseraGettingCleaningData

 # Introduction
-This repository contains the codebook for the coursera course 'Getting and Cleaning Data'.
+This repository contains the codebook (run_analysis.R) for the coursera course 'Getting and Cleaning Data'.
 This codebook has been created for the course project.
 Below the steps will contain a deep-dive from the comments in the codebook.